 Early Life

-Michael Bambang Hartono was born on October 2, 1939, in Kudus, Central Java, Indonesia.
-His father, Oei Wie Gwan, acquired a small kretek cigarette factory called Djarum Gramophon in 1951, later renaming it Djarum.
-Michael studied in the faculty of economics and business at Diponegoro University.
-In 1963, the Djarum factory was destroyed by fire, and shortly thereafter his father passed away, prompting Michael to return to Kudus to manage the family business alongside his younger brother, Robert Budi Hartono.
+Michael Bambang Hartono, also known as Oei Hwie Siang, was born on October 2, 1939, in Kudus, Central Java, Indonesia.
+His father, Oei Wie Gwan, purchased a small kretek cigarette factory called Djarum Gramophon in 1951 and renamed it Djarum.
+Hartono completed high school in Kudus and studied at Diponegoro University in the faculty of economics and business but returned to Kudus upon his father's death in 1963.

 Rise to Success